Supreme Court of India: Relief to over 35,000 public servants

+Right to privacy (Justice K.S.
+Puttaswamy (Retd.) & Anr. vs. Union of India & Ors)

+The Court upheld that the right to privacy is protected as a fundamental right under Articles 14, 19 and 21 of the Constitution of India.
+This judgment clarified that the Right to Privacy could be infringed upon only when there was a compelling state interest for doing so.
+This position was the same as with the other fundamental rights.
+It explicitly overruled three previous judgements of the Supreme Court.

 Decriminalisation of homosexuality

 On 6 September 2018, a five-member constitutional bench decriminalised homosexuality by partially striking down Section 377 of the Indian Penal Code in the case Navtej Singh Johar v.
 Union of India.
 The bench led by Dipak Misra unanimously declared that criminalisation of private consensual sex between adult persons of the same sex under Section 377 of the Indian Penal Code was clearly unconstitutional.
 The court, however, held that the section would apply to bestiality, sex with minors and non consensual sexual acts.

 Ayodhya dispute

 A political, historical, and socio-religious debate, the Ayodhya dispute has been going on since 1961 when the first case was filed in court.
 The Supreme Court, after a marathon 40 day hearing which concluded on 16 October, reserved the decision and revealed it on 9 November 2019 stating that the disputed land will be given to Hindus and also ruled that the Muslim community will be given an alternative piece of 5 acre land for the construction of a mosque.
-This was one of the biggest decisions before the retirement of then Chief Justice of India, Ranjan Gogoi on 17 November 2019.
+This was one of the biggest decisions before the retirement of then chief justice of India Ranjan Gogoi on 17 November 2019.